 The Transaction data usually contributes to the lion’s share of the application data.

-The data migration strategy varies depending on the business model, order life cycle, timelines, and other requirements.
+The data migration strategy varies depending on the business model, order life cycle, timelines, cloud offerings, and other requirements.
+The approaches require implementing DIY processes using the IBM Sterling Order Management provided standard APIs/tools to accomplish the data needs.
 There are several key considerations that businesses should consider before embarking on a data migration project.

 Fresh Start Approach:

-In this approach of starting fresh w.r.t transactions in the new database, migration involves only moving the Configuration data and Master Data to the database on cloud.
+In starting fresh w.r.t transactions in the new database, migration involves only moving the Configuration data and Master Data to the database on the cloud.
 This works for the use cases with a shorter order life cycle and infrequent use of the historical data.

 There is a variation to this approach that involves moving the open orders to the cloud database after the migration.
-This variation is suitable for enterprises with short order fulfillment life cycle (0-2 days) and small volumes of open order.
-This is not suitable for the use-cases with complex order life cycle.
-The open orders can be re-created in the new instance using the product provided APIs such as createOrder.
+This variation is suitable for enterprises with short order fulfillment life cycles (0-2 days) and small volumes of open orders.
+This is not suitable for the use-cases with complex order life cycles.
+The open orders can be re-created in the new instance using the product-provided APIs such as createOrder.
 One of the major grocery retailers chose this approach to migrate only the open orders from their existing OMS instance to a new upgraded OMS instance on their private cloud infrastructure.

 IBM Sterling Order Management provides the following tools which can be used to perform the move.